What is it like to work with you?

 - Feel less alone during difficult transitions

 I also bring practical tools, honest feedback, and collaborative problem-solving.
-I am not here to fix you or give you a script.
+I am not here to fix you or tell you exactly what to do.
 I’m here to walk with you as you come home to your own voice and knowing.

 What’s your role compared to a medical or mental health provider?